- Navigating around the web site

 Article Subscriptions and Feeds

-Members can subscribe to articles posted on the web site and have them delivered via email, either individually or as a summary, by logging in as a Member, navigating to the Subscribe via E-mail page in the Membership …..Member Resources tab, selecting the “posts” you would like to receive, and then clicking on “save” on the bottom of the page.
+Members can subscribe to mailing lists and/or articles posted on the web site and have them delivered via email, either individually or as a summary.
+To subscribe or unsubscribe, login as a Member, then navigate to the Subscribe via E-mail page under the Membership …..Member Resources tab.
+Check or uncheck the Category(s) of articles you would like to subscribe or unsubscribe, then click on “Update Preferences” at the bottom of the page.
 All visitors – Members as well as non Members – can also subscribe via RSS feed and read the articles with applications like Google Reader, or subscribe and have articles emailed using FeedBurner.
 Look for Subscription links on the News page.
 Contact the webmaster for further help.

-The default format of the Squadron Calendar is Posterboard, but this can be changed while viewing the calendar by clicking the control on the right side of the calendar page, just above the calendar itself.
+The default format of the Squadron Calendar is a Monthly view, but this can be changed while viewing the calendar by clicking the control on the right side of the calendar page, just above the calendar itself.
 Also by default, all calendar entries are displayed, but the displayed entries can be limited by selecting an individual category from the control on the left, above the entries.

 Sign in as a member using your login.
 In order to post an article into “Squadron News” or any other category, you must be authorized to post to that category.
 If you are not authorized, contact email@example.com to get authorization.